j-bresson/j-bresson.github.io/README.md

 #### – Community

-I am currently in the board of the following steering committees:
+I am currently in the steering committees of:

 - [TENOR](https://www.tenor-conference.org) Internation Conference on Technologies for Music Notation and Representation (_General Chair_).
 - [FARM](https://functional-art.org): ACM SIGPLAN International Workshop on Functional Art, Music, Modelling and Design.